 These simple steps can save you hours and prevent unnecessary trips.
 Dealerships are more likely to give you accurate information if they know you’re an informed buyer.

-Another trick dealerships sometimes use is to give you a very attractive price quote for a vehicle they don’t actually have in stock.
+Another trick some dealerships use is quoting you a great price on a vehicle they don’t even have in stock.
 Why?
-Because if the vehicle isn’t there, they don’t have to honor the price they quoted.
+Because if the vehicle doesn’t exist on their lot, they’re not obligated to honor that price.

 In conclusion, always do your due diligence and verify a vehicle’s availability before making a trip to the dealership.
 By taking a few extra steps, such as calling the dealership, requesting photos, and asking specific questions, you can avoid frustration and protect yourself from misleading tactics.
 Stay informed, save yourself time and energy, and ensure that when you arrive at the dealership, the vehicle you want is ready and waiting for you.